-To plan effectively for all children we begin by talking with parents and carers from the moment their child starts school.
+To plan effectively for all children we begin by talking with parents and carers from the moment their child starts school, and sometimes before this through our 'Stay and Play' and 'Parents Coffee Mornings'.
 As parents, you are the first educators of your child and your knowledge is essential.
-On home visits and initial meetings with the staff we will ask whether you have any concerns about your child/children - for example, if they have a Special Educational need or disability(SEND) or medical need.
+On home visits and initial meetings with the staff, we will ask whether you have any concerns about your child/children - for example, if they have a Special Educational need or disability(SEND) or medical need.
 This helps us to plan how we will support your child once they start school.
+We also liaise with Sandwell Early Years Inclusion Support in order to learn more about any children that are already known to the Inclusion Support service before they begin at Harvills.